gfazioli/mantine-parallax/README.md

 This component is created on top of the [Mantine](https://mantine.dev/) library.

 It allows to create a parallax effect with any content.
+In particular, you can use this component to create the typical Apple TV Card effect.

 You can find more components on the [Mantine Extensions Hub](https://mantine-extensions.vercel.app/) library.